Robert Rose (Australian sportsman): Early years

-Rose was born into a famous sporting family, his father Bob was a Copeland Trophy winning footballer with, and coach of, Collingwood and a member of the Australian Football Hall of Fame while his uncles Kevin, Ralph and Bill also played for Collingwood.
+Rose was born into a famous sporting family; his father Bob was a Copeland Trophy–winning footballer with, and coach of, Collingwood and a member of the Australian Football Hall of Fame, while his uncles Kevin, Ralph and Bill also played for Collingwood.

 Robert went to school at Haileybury College from where he was recruited to the Collingwood Football Club.

 Football career

 He made his VFL debut for Collingwood in the 1970 season and played four games that year.
-A utility, Rose established himself in the side in 1971 and appeared in 16 games to help the Magpies makes the finals.
-He struggled to hold his place in the side the following year and in 1973 crossed to Footscray.
+A utility, Rose established himself in the side in 1971 and appeared in 16 games to help the Magpies make the finals.
+He struggled to hold his place in the side the following year, and in 1973 crossed to Footscray.

 Cricket career

-Rose was also a talented cricketer and played as a right-handed middle order batsman for Victoria.
-He was a regular in their 1972/73 and 1973/74 Sheffield Shield teams and from 19 first-class games managed 981 runs at 30.65.
+Rose was also a talented cricketer and played as a right-handed middle-order batsman for Victoria.
+He was a regular in their 1972/73 and 1973/74 Sheffield Shield teams; and, from 19 first-class games, managed 981 runs at 30.65.

 His only century was an innings of 118 not out which he made in the first innings of a Shield game against Queensland at the Brisbane Cricket Ground, following it up with 88 in the second.
-Another career highlight was when he scored 67 against New Zealand who were touring the country.
-He scored 94 in a 214 run partnership with Paul Sheahan in 1972–73.
+Another career highlight was when he scored 67 against New Zealand, who were touring the country.
+He scored 94 in a 214-run partnership with Paul Sheahan in 1972–73.

 In 1973–74, a season when the Test selectors were trialling several young players (such as Ian Davis), his name was mentioned as a Test prospect.

 Car crash

-Rose was involved in a serious car crash on 14 February 1974 on the Western Highway about 37 miles west of Melbourne.
+Rose was involved in a serious car crash on 14 February 1974 on the Western Highway about 70 kilometres west of Melbourne.
 He and two other passengers in his car were injured when the vehicle lost control in loose gravel.
 The crash left him a quadriplegic.
 At the time he and his wife had a nine-month-old daughter.

 He was a drinks waiter at the Gabba Test during the 1975–76 season to promote the National Paraplegic and Quadriplegic Games.

 He died in May 1999 from complications following surgery to repair a twisted bowel.
 The Robert Rose Foundation, for Victorians with spinal cord injuries, was named in his honour.